d3c0d3d/XR/README.md

 # XR - Experimental Runtime

-C# Code Script Compiler and Runner from Web or Local
+Runtime Experimental that downloads/compile and executes C# codes modified named (.xr) in a decentralized way from a single file or url

 ## Usage